How to Survive a Vacation With a Baby (And Enjoy It, Too!)

 Unfortunately, most manufacturers make mirrors for cars that have headrests, so if yours doesn’t, you get the short end of the stick.
 It can be rather hard to find a good one for your car without a headrest, but there are some options.

-My recommendation is the Pnbb Shatterproof Baby Seat Mirror (click here to check price) which works with most cars.
+My recommendation is the Pnbb Shatterproof Baby Seat Mirror (click here to check price on Amazon) which works with most cars.

 It comes with a suction cup attachment that you put on the rear window of the vehicle.
 Because it can twist and adjust around 360 degrees, you should be able to place it in a way that gives you a clear view of your rear-facing bub.